jadhavvaish/The-COVID-19-Story/README.md

 -Investigate the relationship between COVID-19 metrics and demographic variables.
 -Explore the impact of interventions (e.g., lockdowns, vaccinations) on the spread of the virus.
 -Identify regional disparities and hotspots of infection.
--Create interactive dashboard that allow users to filter, drill down, and analyze data dynamically.
+-Create an interactive dashboard that allows users to filter, drill down, and analyze data dynamically.

 **Methodologies**
 **STEPS -**